Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 3. Complete the Core Curriculum of the Fast-track Certification Program.

-The fast-track certification program will allow you to accelerate your transition from other subject areas to education.
+The fast-track certification program will allow you to accelerate your transition from other professions to education.
 The programs can take between one to two years of rigorous learning.

 You’ll be expected to learn the core pedagogical approaches to classroom instruction and management.